rust-lang/rfcs/text/0000-optimize-attr.md

 * Should we also implement `optimize(always)`? `optimize(level=x)`?
     * Left for future discussion, but should make sure such extension is possible.
-* Should there be any way to specify what global optimisation for speed level is used in conjunction with the optimisation for speed option (e.g. `-Copt-level=s3` could be equivalent to `-Copt-level=3` and `#[optimize(size)]` on the crate item);
+* Should there be any way to specify what global optimization for speed level is used in conjunction with the optimization for speed option (e.g. `-Copt-level=s3` could be equivalent to `-Copt-level=3` and `#[optimize(size)]` on the crate item);
     * This may matter for users of `#[optimize(speed)]`.
 * Are the propagation and `unused_attr` approaches right?